j22shelton/bamazon/README.md

 The app also knows if there is insufficient inventory and prevents the transaction from occuring in this case.

-Note: In order for the app to work you must run "npm install" in the terminal.
+Note: Please run "npm install" in the terminal prior to using this application.

 Contributer: Jocelyn Shelton